 The government issues guidelines on the eligibility criteria and you would normally only qualify if you get certain means-tested benefits, such as income support or universal credit, or your household income is below about £16,000.

 However, different suppliers have different criteria, so you should check with the company that provides your electricity.

 Companies with fewer than 250,000 customers do not have to offer the warm home discount to either the core or the broader group.
 However, most of the well-known firms are part of the scheme.

 Manweb - see ScottishPower

 Scottish Gas - see British Gas

 If you want to switch to a different supplier, it’s worth bearing in mind that the new firm might not offer the warm home discount.
 Or, the eligibility criteria for the broader group could be different.

 However, the saving you make from switching could outweigh the loss of the discount, so you shouldn’t rule out switching completely.

 Customers who are eligible for the warm home discount in the core group do not usually need to apply.
-But they should receive a letter by 16 December 2016, which will explain the discount and any application procedure.
+But they should receive a letter by December 24 each year, which will explain the discount and any application procedure.